opengisch/QField-docs/documentation/how-to/variables.en.md

 ## Configuration
 :material-tablet: Fieldwork

-To configure a device-specific variable, open *Settings > Global Variables*.
+To configure a device-specific variable, open *Settings > Variables*.

 !![Configuration of two new global variables in addition to the pre-defined system